Skip to main content

 Each field color variant comes in three different levels of emphasis:

-- Emphasized: The emphasized emphasis level provides more contrast to the background and, thus, draws attention to an element.
+2. Emphasized: The emphasized level provides more contrast to the background and, thus, draws attention to an element.

-- Accent: The accent emphasis level contrasts the background most, bringing heightened attention to an element.
-Use the accent level sparingly throughout the user interface.
+3. Accent: The accent level contrasts the most with the background, bringing heightened attention to an element.
+Use it sparingly.

 Composition

-Fields have an inset spacing of 12px or smaller, highly dependent on the use case.
-You need to use our spacing tokens when applying inset spacing.
+Fields have an inset spacing of 12px or less, depending on the use case.
+You must use our spacing tokens when applying inset spacing.

 Interactivity

 Fields are the primary means for interactive, clickable elements.
-Fields communicate a change in their interaction state (rest, hover, active, and drag) with a change in their background color.
+Fields communicate a change in their interaction state (rest, hover, active, and drag) with a change of background color.

 Background colors for the rest, hover, and active states are dedicated design tokens.